Combinatorial theorems in sparse random sets: A conditional proof of the main theorems

 for $|X|$ sufficiently large.
 From this it follows that if $|\sp{\mu-1,\xi}|<\e/8M$ whenever $\xi$ is a product of at most $d$ functions from $\Phi \cup \{-\Phi\}$, then

-Therefore, applying property 3 with $d$ and $\lambda = \e/8 M$ completes the proof. \end{proof}
+Therefore, applying P3 with $d$ and $\lambda = \e/8 M$ completes the proof. \end{proof}

-We would also like to prove a corresponding theorem for colouring problems.
-Again, we will need a lemma saying that colouring theorems always have a functional reformulation.
+To prove a corresponding theorem for colouring problems, we will again need a lemma saying that colouring theorems always have a functional reformulation.

 \begin{lemma} Let $k, r$ be positive integers and let $\b >0$ be a real number.
-Let $X$ be a sufficiently large finite set and let $S$ be a collection of ordered subsets of $X$ with no repeated elements, each of size $k$.
+Let $X$ be a finite set and let $S$ be a collection of ordered subsets of $X$, each of size $k$ and having no repeated elements.
 Suppose that for every $r$-colouring of $X$ there are at least $\b|S|$ elements $(s_1,\dots,s_k)$ of $S$ such that each $s_i$ has the same colour.
 Let $g_1,\dots,g_r$ be functions from $X$ to $[0,1]$ such that $g_1+\dots+g_r=1$.
 Then

 \end{lemma}